splynx/docs/files/en/addons_modules/preseem_addon/preseem_addon.md

-Preseem add-on
+Preseem
 ========

-Preseem is the add-on module designed for the integration your Splynx customers, services and network infrastructure with [Preseem service](https://www.preseem.com).
-Preseem service offers a QoE (Quality of Experience) monitoring ([instead of network monitoring](https://preseem.com/2017/07/network-monitoring-vs-subscriber-qoe/)) and optimization platform for wireless internet service providers (WISPs).
-It enables WISPs to understand the QoE the network delivers down to a tower, sector, and subscriber level and eliminates typical "my Internet is slow" requests and fixes other network problems.
+Preseem is an add-on module designed for integrating your Splynx customers, services, and network infrastructure with the [Preseem service](https://www.preseem.com).

+The Preseem service offers a QoE (Quality of Experience) monitoring ([instead of network monitoring](https://preseem.com/2017/07/network-monitoring-vs-subscriber-qoe/)) and optimization platform for wireless internet service providers (WISPs).
+It enables WISPs to understand the QoE that the network delivers down to a tower, sector, and subscriber level, eliminating typical complaints such as "my Internet is slow" and resolving other network problems.

+## Installation

-To install the add-on use one of the two methods: via CLI on the Splynx server or via the Splynx Web UI.
+To install the add-on, use one of the two methods: via CLI on the Splynx server or via the Splynx Web UI.

 To install the add-on via CLI, the following commands can be used: